kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/cron-jobs.md

 CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
 One CronJob object is like one line of a _crontab_ (cron table) file on a Unix system.
-It runs a job periodically on a given schedule, written in [Cron](https://en.wikipedia.org/wiki/Cron) format.
+It runs a Job periodically on a given schedule, written in [Cron](https://en.wikipedia.org/wiki/Cron) format.
 -->
 **CronJob** 创建基于时隔重复调度的 {{< glossary_tooltip term_id="job" text="Job" >}}。